 Growth is actually a consequence of surplus, if we think about it.
-For example, our bodies only grow if it has a surplus of food.
+For example, your body will only grow if it has a surplus of food.
 With an exact match between calories consumed and calories burned, a body neither gains nor loses weight.
-A pond will only grow deeper if more water is flowing in than is flowing out.
+A pond only grows deeper if more water is flowing in than is flowing out.

 So, it can be said that growth is actually dependent on surplus.

 Similarly, prosperity is dependent on surplus.
 Here’s another example.
 Imagine that you are a family of four, your yearly income is $40,000, and at the end of the year there is no money left – on December 31, there are exactly zero extra dollars to spend on your family.